How the White House is tackling the opioid epidemic

 With the public health emergency declaration, officials are able to more easily deploy state and federal workers, secure grants for the unemployed and shift funding from certain programs – such as HIV or AIDs programs – to provide substance abuse treatment for certain individuals.

-Trump’s plan includes broadening education and awareness as well – something Trump’s commission on combatting the crisis stressed as important.
+Trump’s plan includes broadening education and awareness as well – something he called for last fall when he declared the opioid epidemic a public health emergency.

-Last year, in asking Trump to declare a national emergency, a White House commission on opioid abuse said such a declaration “would also awaken every American to this simple fact: if this scourge has not found you or your family yet, without bold action by everyone, it soon will.”
+This awareness campaign includes broadcasting “great commercials” to scare kids from dabbling in drugs.
+Trump also announced the creation of a new website, CrisisNextDoor.gov, where people can share their stories about addiction.

-Gary Mendell, founder and CEO of the nonprofit Shatterproof, agreed, saying that the crisis needs more “attention and awareness.”

-“People are talking about this more and more, but if the president were to declare this a national emergency, it creates recognition around the country and awareness around the country that this epidemic needs right now,” he said.
+Gary Mendell, founder and CEO of the nonprofit Shatterproof, said the crisis needs more “attention and awareness,” which the president can provide.
+An emergency declaration, he told Fox News, “creates recognition … and awareness around the country that this epidemic needs right now.”

 Past declarations